uit-no/hpc-doc/guides/user/linux.rst

     alias ll 'ls -laF | more'

 in your ~/.cshrc file.
-You must run 'source ~/.cshrc' to update your environment and to make the alias effective. or log out and in :-).
+You must run 'source ~/.cshrc' to update your environment and to make the alias effective, or log out and in :-).
 From then on, the command 'll' is equivalent to 'ls -laF  | more'.
 Make sure that the chosen abbreviation is not already an existing command, otherwise you may get unexpected (and unwanted) behavior.
 You